xwgong01/xwgong01.github.io/_posts/2024-12-30-SelfOrganizedCriticality.md

 The 2-D and 3-D bounded numerical experiment yielded power-law distribution of both slide size and slide lifetime.
 This will explain the observed 1/f noise, where the power spectrum is $$S(f) \propto f^{-2+\alpha}$$.
 Here f is the frequency of the noise, and $$\alpha$$ is the power-law slope of the lifetime distribution.

+### Waiting Time Distribution of GRB 221009A VHE Photons